deletedcu/token-multi-sender/README.md

 # token-multi-sender
-Send the ETH or ERC20 token to multiple addresses at one time transaction
+Send the ETH or ERC20 token to multiple addresses at one time transaction Check following video.
 [![running-screen](https://user-images.githubusercontent.com/35254636/44192872-bb287a00-a139-11e8-83ec-0a132a4b0ea5.png)](https://youtu.be/mE2qoiOi7XA)

-* Redux-saga version of this awsome repo: https://github.com/rstormsf/multisender
+* Redux-saga version of this awsome repo that written by Mobx: https://github.com/rstormsf/multisender
-Above Mentioned repo is written with Mobx.

     If you want to embed token multi sender dapp to your redux project, use this repo.

 * design :
 https://material-ui.com/